-For those seeking ordination to the diaconate or the priesthood with the Holy Celtic Church, we offer both onsite and virtual liturgical demonstrations and practical experience.
-If you are already clergy, we do not ask you to leave your denomination in order to learn our ways or receive ordination, incardination and letters of faculty; you are called as you are called.
+For those seeking ordination to the diaconate or the priesthood with the Celtic Church, we offer both onsite and virtual liturgical demonstrations and practical experience.
 Let's talk and see if we are a fit with shared beliefs.
-Click here for further information about our beliefs from our international church.
-On that link you will also find our authority through 40 lines of succession tracing through Polycarp as the earliest church required.
 We share Petrine, Celtic, Irish, Scottish, Anglican/Episcopal , Eastern Orthodox and other lines, including lines through such notables as St. Patrick, Samuel Seabury, Thomas Becket, Thomas Cranmer, William Laud, John Morton, William Falconer, John Hopkins, and MANY more.
-Authority comes from Jesus through apostolic succession, (John 20: 21-23), denominational differences are based on the schismatic arguments of men with power.
-We are concerned with living as Christians, as One in the Spirit, not as divided denominationalists, thus we teach what the whole church believed in all time, starting with the earliest teachings.
+Our authority comes from Jesus through apostolic succession, (John 20: 21-23) while denominational differences are based on the schismatic arguments of men with power.
+We are concerned with living as Christians, as One in the Spirit, not as divided denominationalists, thus we teach what the whole church has believed in all time, starting with the earliest teachings.

 Administration of the Sacraments

-We are a full service sacramental ministry in full Apostolic Succession tracing through many lines.
+We are a full service sacramental ministry.
 We believe in Grace in the Sacraments, that the Lord's Supper is more than a performance done in mere remembrance, but is required as Jesus said, (John 6:51-56).
-We believe that without Apostolic succession passed on from Jesus, tracing back through Polycarp who was taught by the Apostles there is no authority, (John 20:21-23; Acts 1:21-26; 1 Cor.
+We believe that without Apostolic succession passed on from Jesus, tracing back through the Apostles there is no authority, (John 20:21-23; Acts 1:21-26; 1 Cor.
 11:2; 2 Thess.
 2:15; 1 Tim.
-1:6, 4:14, 5:22 and the early church fathers: Clement 1, ((80 AD)); Hegesippus, ((180 AD)); Irenaeus, ((189 AD)); Tertulian, ((200 AD)); Cyprian of Carthage, ((253 AD)); and Augustine, ((397 AD)), by which time the early Celtic Church was well established with three bishops attending the council of Nicea).
+1:6, 4:14, 5:22 and the early church fathers: Clement 1, ((80 AD)); Hegesippus, ((180 AD)); Irenaeus, ((189 AD)); Tertulian, ((200 AD)); Cyprian of Carthage, ((253 AD)); and Augustine, ((397 AD)), by which time the early Celtic Church was well established.
 If you believe in Grace in the sacraments, in the need for teaching what was taught to the apostles, and feel called to ministry in the ways of the early church, you are who we were created to serve.
 Click here for contact information!